nsidc/pmesdr/README.md

 install the regression data.
 If `git-lfs` is not installed, the regression tests will run, but will complain about reading regression .nc file format.

+`gsx`: The system assumes that input swath data have been converted to eXtended generic swath format with the python `gsx` utility. `gsx` is available as a conda package on anaconda.org, see below for installation instructions.
+See [gsx](#gsx) section for instructions on using gsx.

 ## Installation

 Install the the PMESDR system by cloning the repo: